soarlab/FPTuner/README.md

 ## FConst
 ### Return
 A constant expression which bit-width is automatically matched with the operator which consumes the constant.
+(However, for 128-bit operators, the constants are assigned with 64-bit.)

 ### Arguments